pbastide/integrated_phylogenetic_models/README.md

-# Repository to reproduce the analyses in Guindon, Bastide et al. 2024.
+# Repository to reproduce the analyses in Bastide, Guindon, et al. 2024.

 ## Content